Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android.md

 === "Change upload period"

     The default upload period is 30 seconds.
-Input is in milliseconds
+Input is in milliseconds.

     ```shell